luma4455/proxmox-vnc/README.md

 enablevnc VMID PORT      -- Enable VNC for VM

-disablevnc VMID          -- Disable VNC for VM
+disablevnc VMID PORT         -- Disable VNC for VM

 checkvnc VMID            -- Check if VNC is active for the VM